Presumption; or, the Fate of Frankenstein: Synopsis

 Set in Geneva 'and its vicinity', Peake's adaptation of Mary Shelley's novel portrays the story of Frankenstein as he creates a mute blue-skinned Creature, known as the Hobgoblin.
 Often shown through the concerned eyes of his bumbling servant, Fritz, and his esteemed friend, Clerval, Frankenstein's work is brought to light.
 This play brings Mary Shelley's famous characters to life in a series of three acts, each of which highlight the important themes of community and romance.

-In the opening scene, Clerval shows concern for Frankenstein's health and continuous work in his laboratory, just like in Mary Shelley's novel.
+In the opening scene, Clerval shows concern for Frankenstein's health and continuous work in his laboratory, just like in Shelley's novel.
 However, in the play, Clerval offers to pay Fritz to find out what work Frankenstein is doing.
 Clerval's actions are significant by giving the audience a feeling of community, that Frankenstein is not alone, which is very different from the isolation established in Shelley's novel.